If you love gluten free chocolate trifle, why not take it a step further and create a delicious gluten-free chocolate cake trifle?

 I don’t even want to think how much time I have spent reading labels and trying to figure all of this out on my own.
 Now I just have to look at the product pricing tag to find this information.

-The first step is to make the gluten-free cake.
+The first step is to make gluten free cake.

 First, add the sugar and eggs to a mixer.
 Mix until they are creamy.